The Best Currency To Use In Curaçao

 ATMs in Curaçao

-Both Antillean Guilders and US Dollars can be withdrawn from the ATMs in Curaçao.
+Both Caribbean Guilders and US Dollars can be withdrawn from the ATMs in Curaçao.

 ATMs can be recognized by the ‘Bankomatiko’ sign.
 This is the Papiamentu word for ATM.
 You can withdraw money from the ATMs of Maduro & Curiel’s Bank, RBC, and Banco di Caribe.